 Though I knew what career I wanted, I still suppressed my ambition.
 I let other things, like drinking, get in the way.
 This caused me to feel guilt.
 I thought I wasn’t good enough.
-I could have become a speaker or an actor earlier on in my life, but it wasn’t the right time for me.
+I could have become an inspirational speaker or an actor earlier on in my life, but it wasn’t the right time for me.

 How Films Played A Role

 Believe it or not, my love for films had a hand in why I finally pursued motivational speaking.
 Before, when I watched action movie stars, I would always admire the passion and the rage they exuded.
 I also aspired to be able to express myself like that, without inhibitions.

-When I finally got up on stage, that’s when I fully realized that I had a gift.
-All of a sudden, the feeling of unworthiness, the inhibitions, all of those faded away as my gift shone through.
+When I got up on stage, it was when I fully realized I had a gift.
+Then, the feeling of unworthiness and inhibitions faded away as my gift shone through.

 For me, it was more of an imaginary thing than a real person who influenced me as a motivational speaker.
 It was the actors who inspired me, whom I loved watching.
 It was the feeling I had when I watched movies.
 Finally, it was me knowing I belonged in front of people, inspiring them.
 Those were my influences.

 Without vulnerability, your message loses power. pic.twitter.com/NW0qrPWHXC

 — Ted McGrath (@ted_mcgrath) March 21, 2017

 For theater, I found inspiration to do my own show through a performer named Bo Eason.
-I had seen his one-man performance titled Runt of the Litter, and it just blew me away.
+I had seen his one-man performance titled Runt of the Litter, and it blew me away.
 Never had I seen a Broadway play to inspired me so much — that’s how good Eason was.
 He made me aspire to create and star in my own one-man theater show.

 I didn’t have much experience in theater.
 I had only taken an introduction to theater class in college.
-Without more experience, I really wasn’t much for getting in front of an audience to express myself and act.
+Without experience, I didn’t have the confidence to stand in front of an audience.
 It petrified me.